 If your financial aid eligibility is suspended, you have the right to appeal.
 Follow the step-by-step instructions below to appeal for reinstatement of your Federal and State Financial Aid eligibility.
 All Financial Aid Appeal documentation must be submitted prior to the appeal deadline for the term of anticipated enrollment.

 Instructions to Appeal Financial Aid Suspension

 Include ALL of the following items (Steps 1-3) in your Appeal Packet.
-Incomplete packets will not be considered.
-Submit the COMPLETE Appeal Packet to the Financial Aid Office.
+Incomplete packets will not be considered and will be denied.
+Submit the COMPLETE Appeal at https://savannahtech.verifymyfafsa.com